jfasch/jfasch-home/about/site/work-in-progress/2022-04-13/seminar/index.rst

    Every craft has rules

-   This particular electrical installation does not seems to adhere to any rule.
+   This particular electrical installation does not seem to adhere to any rule.

 .. figure:: ../images/gsellmanns-weltmaschine.jpg